XD-DENG/Spark-practice/README.md

  (u'"interpretR"', 14)]
 ```

 To achive the same purpose, we can also use `countByKey` method.
-The result returned by it is in dictionary structure.
+The result returned by it is in hashmap (like dictionary) structure.

 ```python
 >>> package_count_2 = content.map(lambda x: (x[6], 1)).countByKey()